Contents

 The Data Visualization portal enables users to interact with and visualize the GeneLab-processed data hosted on OSDR.
 The portal encompasses various interactive tables and plots, including Principal Component Analysis (PCA) plots, Pair plots, Heatmaps, Gene Expression query tables, Volcano plots, Gene Set Enrichment Analysis, and Ideograms.
 Each tool offers researchers flexibility to adjust parameters and explore specific aspects of the data effectively then download their filtered data tables and customized plots.
 Users can also select and combine samples from multiple different studies to compare the effects of spaceflight across missions.
 Find out more about the Visualization Portal.

-What is the GeneLab Data System (GLDS)?
+What is the GeneLab Dataset (GLDS)?

-The GeneLab Data System (GLDS), part of OSDR, is NASA’s open-access omics data platform for space biology experiments from the GeneLab project.
+The GeneLab Dataset (GLDS), part of OSDR, is NASA’s open-access omics data platform for space biology experiments from the GeneLab project.
 GLDS archives, houses, and freely distributes standards-compliant, high-throughput sequencing and other omics data from spaceflight-relevant experiments.
 The data are meticulously curated and enhanced by associated experimental metadata that include flight information, project details, sample/tissue processing protocols, omics analysis details and other ancillary metadata.
 For more information about various aspects of the GLDS or the GeneLab project please see our documentation.

-What is the Life Sciences Data System (LSDS)?
+What is the Life Sciences Dataset (LSDS)?

-The Life Sciences Data System (LSDS) is a NASA open-access phenotypic repository for biological experiments and data collections.
+The Life Sciences Dataset (LSDS) is a NASA open-access phenotypic repository for biological experiments and data collections.
 LSDS archives, stores, and makes accessible standards-compliant, phenomics, physiological, bioimaging, and behavioral data from space-relevant experiments.
 The data are curated and enhanced by associated experimental metadata that include flight, experiment, payload, mission, and hardware metadata.

 What is a Research Data Submission Agreement (RDSA)?